Agenda

 Land Acknowledgment and Welcome by the Canadian Institute

-Equity Partnerships and for Natural Resources Projects: Advancing the Path to Indigenous Economic Empowerment
+Equity Partnerships for Natural Resources Projects: Advancing the Path to Indigenous Economic Empowerment

 As reconciliation continues, Indigenous rights holders and First Nations are increasingly demanding longer-lasting equity partnerships with the natural resources developers and are increasingly establishing themselves as owners of projects.
-This panel will dive deep into one of the first equity partnerships:
+This session will explore the dynamic landscape and importance of Indigenous equity partnerships, including direct insights and lessons learned from existing Indigenous equity partnerships.

 Resource and Revenue Sharing Through Joint Venture, Equity Partnership or Other Agreement: Which is Right for your Project?